Hungry Like the Wolf: Commercial performance

-In popular culture
+Role in the trial of Diane Downs

-The song was a key element in the trial of Diane Downs, who was accused of shooting her three children on 19 May 1983, on an isolated road in Oregon.
-Downs said a stranger attempted to carjack and shot her kids.
-Downs's daughter, Cheryl, 7, died as a result of the injuries; Danny, aged 3, was paralysed from the waist down; Christie, 8, had suffered a disabling stroke.
-"Hungry Like the Wolf" was a favourite song of Diane and her kids, and Christie testified that the song was playing as her mother shot all three of her children.
+"Hungry Like the Wolf" was a key element in the trial of Diane Downs, who was accused of shooting her three children on 19 May 1983, on an isolated road in Oregon.
+Downs said a stranger attempted to carjack her and shot her children.

+Downs's daughter, Cheryl, 7, died as a result of the injuries; Danny, aged 3, was paralyzed from the waist down; Christie, 8, had suffered a disabling stroke.

+"Hungry Like the Wolf" was reportedly a favorite song of Downs, and Ann Rule later wrote that Christie remembered the song playing during the shooting.

 The song was played for jurors during the trial, and Downs unnerved spectators as she mouthed the words and gently bobbed along to the music.
-Author Ann Rule wrote in her book Small Sacrifices, "Christie has one remarkably clear memory.
+Author Ann Rule wrote in her book Small Sacrifices, Christie has one remarkably clear memory.
 She was positive that the tape was still playing, even as the shots were fired.
-'Hungry Like the Wolf' wailed inside the car, keening lyrics of thwarted lust."
+Hungry Like the Wolf wailed inside the car, keening lyrics of thwarted lust."
 Lead prosecutor Fred Hugi believed the song "had given Diane the courage to do whatever she had to do to get [her lover] back," Rule wrote.
 In 1984, Downs was convicted of one count of murder, two counts of attempted murder, and two counts of criminal assault and sentenced to life in prison with the possibility of parole after twenty-five years.